jmacdonald/amp/documentation/pages/configuration.md

     _: "buffer::insert_char"
 ```

-You can also use wildcards in key bindings.
 More specific key bindings will override wildcard values, making them useful as a fallback value:

 ```
    ...